-CCHS does not report SAT and ACT scores to colleges & universities or print them on student transcripts.
+CCHS does not report SAT, ACT, or CLT scores to colleges & universities or print them on student transcripts.
 Colleges and universities only consider test scores to be "official" when they are sent directly from the testing agency.
 Students must login to the SAT/ACT portals to send official score reports.

-Students should note the testing requirements and score-reporting policies for each institution by checking their admissions websites.
+Students should note the testing requirements and scorereporting policies for each institution by checking their admissions websites.
 Things to make note of when reviewing requirements: